-South Carolina Motor Vehicle Accident Settlement Calculator
+South Carolina Car Accident Settlement Calculator

 South Carolina uses a 51% fault threshold for car accident claims.
 You can recover compensation as long as you are no more than 50% at fault — even in a perfectly even 50/50 split, you still receive half your damages.
 This is more permissive than states using a 50% bar, where equal fault results in zero recovery.